cotes2020/jekyll-theme-chirpy/_posts/01AWS/CodeDevelop/CloudFormation/2020-07-18-CloudFormation.md

 }
 ```

-- This creation policy is associated with <font color=red> the creation of an Auto Scaling group </font>
+- This creation policy is associated with <font color=OrangeRed> the creation of an Auto Scaling group </font>
   - <font color=LightSlateBlue> three successful signals within fifteen minutes are required or it will time out </font>
     - Set timeouts to give resources enough time to get up and running.
   - When the timeout period expires, or a failure signal is received,